 During his late twenties he drifted from job to job: sorting beets at a sugar beet factory, loading hides, working for farmers.
 After a couple of weeks, his boss would tell him he wasn’t working hard enough, and let him go.
 Once he was supposed to be plowing his father’s fields, but instead he hid the tractor behind a haystack and took a nap.
 His father found him, though, and bawled him out.

 In his early thirties he went to a vocational training center but didn’t like it.
 He left there and was hired as a bouncer at a bar.
-Upon receiving his first paycheck, he was beaten and robbed.
+After cashing his first paycheck, he was beaten and robbed.
 He wouldn’t tell the police anything because his assailants had threatened to kill him.
 He was in the hospital for a week.

 He ended up at a sheltered workshop close to where he’d grown up.
 There he met Trudy, whom he married in 1979.
 Trudy had a lower IQ than Ben but was considered more mature.
 According to the workshop staff, however, she regressed after their marriage, becoming less independent, as Ben became domineering, even abusive.
 He argued a lot with his relatives, and one time punched his mother-in-law.